jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (4) New co-op must set a June price for a co-operative share to apply as at 1 June in each season.

 ### 77A Price must be fair value
-The price of a co-operative share set by new co-op under section 77(1) must be fair value calculated by using the following formula:assets − debts=priceshareswhere—
+The price of a co-operative share set by new co-op under section 77(1) must be fair value calculated by using the following formula:(assets − debts) ÷ shares = pricewhere—
   - **assets** means the present value of the forecast free cash flows expected to be generated from the operation of new co-op's assets; and
   - **debts** means the aggregate fair market value of new co-op's interest-bearing debt; and
   - **shares** means the total number of co-operative shares on issue.